Skip to main content

 • Service of Process: Lawyers must ensure that the debtor is properly served with the legal documents, informing them of the lawsuit or enforcement action.
 This is essential to ensure that the debtor has notice of the legal proceedings and an opportunity to respond.

-• Discovery: Lawyers can utilize various discovery tools, such as interrogatories and depositions, to gather information and evidence from the debtor.
-This aids in building a strong case and evaluating the debtor's assets for potential enforcement actions.
+• Discovery: Lawyers can use various discovery tools, such as interrogatories and depositions, to gather information and evidence from the debtor.
+This aids in building a strong case and evaluating the debtor’s assets for potential enforcement actions.

 • Enforcement Options: Lawyers must assess the available enforcement options based on the jurisdiction’s laws and regulations.
 These may include wage garnishment, asset seizure, or obtaining a judgment lien on the debtor’s property.